arangodb/docs/3.9/indexing-multi-dim.md

 - Using array expansions for attributes is not possible.
 - The `sparse` property is not supported.
 - You can only index numeric values that are representable as IEEE-754 double.
+- A high number of dimensions (more than 5) can impact the performance considerably.
+- The performance can vary depending on the dataset.
+Densely packed points can lead to a high number of seeks.
+This behavior is typical for indexing using space filling curves.